-Taxpayers may submit applications for deferral of tax debts due in respect of income, corporation and value added tax or for remission of deferral interest until June 30, 2021 for taxes already due or due to be paid by June 30, 2021.
-Applications can be submitted informally or in the form of simplified forms from the state tax authorities.
-However, the deferral relief does not apply in particular to wage tax, capital gains tax and construction deduction tax pursuant to Section 48 German Income Tax Act ("ITA").
+Taxpayers were able to submit applications for deferral of tax debts regarding income, corporation and value added tax or to apply for remission of deferral interests until 31 March 2022 for taxes already due or due to be paid by 31 March 2022.
+Applications may be submitted informally or on simplified forms provided by the state tax authorities.
+However, the deferral relief does not apply in particular to payroll tax, capital gains tax and construction deduction tax pursuant to Section 48 German Income Tax Act ("ITA").

-The decisive factor is that the applying company must be able to prove that it is directly and significantly affected by the Coronavirus crisis.
-This fact must also have direct consequences for the company's current inability to pay taxes due.
+The applying company must be able to prove that it is directly and significantly affected by the Coronavirus crisis and that the latter has direct impact on the company's current inability to pay due taxes in order to receive a deferral of payments.
 A payment when due must cause significantly greater disadvantages for the tax debtor than for those who have to pay tax debts in a "merely" tense financial situation.
-Therefore, merely crisis-related payment difficulties alone are generally not sufficient for the tax authority to grant a deferral.
-However, the legislator allows a wide scope appropriate to the special situation: although the company has to demonstrate how directly affected it is by the Coronavirus crisis, it is not required to state exactly how great the disadvantages (losses) will be in detail.
-Rather, the tax authorities are satisfied with plausible statements by the taxpayer that the Coronavirus crisis has serious negative effects on their financial situation.
+Therefore, solely crisis-related payment difficulties alone are usually not sufficient for the tax authority to grant a deferral of payment.
+However, the legislator allows a wide scope appropriate to the special situation: although the company has to demonstrate the direct effect caused by the Coronavirus crisis, it is not required to state exactly how great the disadvantages (losses) will be in detail.
+Instead, the tax authorities are content with plausible statements by the taxpayer that the Coronavirus crisis has caused severe consequences on their financial situation.

-Furthermore, another condition for granting a deferral has apparently been dropped: Normally Section 222 German Fiscal Code ("GFC") provides that, apart from the existence of the considerable hardship (financial impact of the Coronavirus crisis), the future claim of the tax authorities is also not endangered by the deferral and thus can be realized at least at a later point in time.
-Here it is obviously expected that this characteristic either must no longer be examined or should be handled generously in any case, since it is intended - as a rule - to waive at least the otherwise usual deferral interest.
-According to the tax authorities, security deposits for the deferral can usually be dispensed with.
+Furthermore, another requirement for granting a deferral has been removed: Usually Section 222German Fiscal Code ("GFC") provides that, apart from the existence of the considerable hardship (financial impact of the Coronavirus crisis), the future claim of the tax authorities shall not be endangered by the deferral and thus can be realized at least at a later point in time.
+Here it is obviously expected that this characteristic either must no longer be examined or should be handled generously in any case, since it is intended - as a rule - to waive the otherwise usual deferral interest at least.
+According to the tax authorities, security deposits for the deferral can usually be waived.

-The relief in the justification of the application concerns taxes due by June 30, 2021.
-The deferrals are to be granted until September 30, 2021 at the latest.
-Any subsequent deferrals beyond this date for taxes due by June 30, 2021 may only be granted in connection with an appropriate rates payment agreement lasting no longer than December 31, 2021.
+The relief in the justification of the application concerns taxes due by 31 March 2022.
+The deferrals are to be granted until 30 June 2022 at the latest.
+Any subsequent deferral beyond this date for taxes due by 31 March 2022 may only be granted in connection with an appropriate rates payment agreement lasting no longer than 30 September 2022.